How do you deal with the hard homeschool days?

 - And you can’t find the Advil bottle.

-Those days…when it doesn’t matter what you to do to quell that child, she wants to challenge everything you say, report everything her sibling is doing wrong, declare she can no longer read, can’t compute basic calculations, or spell three-letter words.
+Those days…when it doesn’t matter what you do to quell that child, she wants to challenge everything you say, report everything her sibling is doing wrong, declare she can no longer read, can’t compute basic calculations, or spell three-letter words.

 Those days…when I think, Why would I write a blog titled “capturing the charmed life” when I know darn well that a charmed life is never static.